 We will be announcing the dates shortly that Tom McNicholas will be speaking and presenting for the readers here at DEA Faction Center Texas.

 The B. J. McMahon Memorial Library for Children was planned in dedication to the loved seven-year-old B. J., who passed away suddenly in 1999 and whose father, Bob McMahon, also deaf, was the assistant director of the center since 1991.
-The planning of and first donations to the library started with the grandparents of little B. J. The Deaf community rallied around the family after B. J.’s death and helped build the library to what today offers more than 500 books written for children to help improve their reading skills.
+The planning of and first donations to the library started with the grandparents of little B. J. The Children’s Care of the Deaf community rallied around the family after B. J.’s death and helped build the library to what today offers more than 500 books written for children to help improve their reading skills.

 Counseling Mission Statement: